Abortion law in the United States by state: Arizona

-Abortion in Arizona is legal until the point of fetal viability.
-Patients must meet with a physician at least 24 hours before the procedure, and a licensed physician must perform the procedure.
+Abortion in Arizona is legal until the point of fetal viability, a right enshrined in the state constitution by voters in 2024.
+A licensed physician must perform the procedure.
 Minors under the age of 18 must receive parental consent.
-Proposition 139 was approved on the November 2024 ballot, establishing a right to abortion in the Constitution of Arizona up until fetal viability.

 A total abortion ban was enacted by the Arizona Territory legislature in 1864 that was invalidated by Roe.
 A 15-week ban trigger law was enacted in Arizona in 2022.
 After the Dobbs decision was handed down later that year, there was confusion over which of the two laws should go into effect: Then-Governor Doug Ducey backed the 15-week ban, while then-Attorney General Mark Brnovich held that the older total ban should be operative.
 A December 2022 state appeals court ruling found that the 2022 law should take precedence, but on April 9, 2024, the Republican-controlled Arizona Supreme Court ruled in Planned Parenthood Arizona v.
 Mayes that the 1864 law could be enforced.
 However, on May 1, the Arizona Legislature repealed the 1864 law, leaving the 15-week ban in place.
 Legal maneuvering ensured that the legislature's repeal of the 1864 law would go into effect before the Supreme Court's removal of the injunction against it.
-In 2024, Arizona's 15-week ban was paused by the enactment of Proposition 139 within the state's Constitution, and permanently interdicted by a court in March 2025.

 Governor of Arizona Katie Hobbs and state Attorney General Kris Mayes are both supporters of abortion rights, elected in 2022 as part of a nationwide backlash to the Dobbs decision.
 In July 2023, Hobbs issued an executive order stripping local prosecutors of their ability to file prosecutions over the 15-week ban, or (if it had been revived in court) the 1864 ban, and assigning that power to Mayes, who, in turn, stated that she had no intention of ever filing such prosecutions.

+Proposition 139 was approved on the November 2024 ballot, establishing a right to abortion in the Constitution of Arizona up until fetal viability.
+This made the debate over the blanket bans moot, and opened up legal action over existing laws that had regulated abortion before the bans had gone into effect.
+For instance, in 2026 a Maricopa County judge ruled that the language of the amendment voided bans on telemedicine prescription of abortion medication, and requirements that patients have multiple consultations with a doctor before undergoing an abortion procedure.